 With all the filth and unrighteousness we see around us, it is a gross insult to him to even suggest that he is.
 It goes without saying, that those who belong to him are not reigning yet either, nor will they... until Heaven opens and Christ returns visibly and physically to this earth, with all his saints.

 Those who teach that mere mortals will be instrumental in “ushering in” the Kingdom of Christ by bringing about conditions on earth which will “release” Christ from Heaven, have no idea what they are talking about.

 In Revelation 5:9-10 we see two things.
 We see the pre-tribulational resurrection of the dead in Christ and the pre-tribulational rapture of the ekklesia—the called out [out of] assembly (i.e., the Church).
 We also see that any ruling and reigning that will be done, is still a future event and will not take place until after The Great Tribulation is concluded.
 We know this because Christ will not return to earth with his resurrected and raptured saints until the battle of Armageddon, which will conclude The Time of Jacob’s Trouble (Revelation 19).

-New Age Christianity, takes a close look at some of the ways New Age teaching and practices find their way into our churches and the lives of Christians.
+New Age Christianity, examines ways New Age teaching and practices find their way into Christian churches and lives.
 The prophetic and spiritual formation movements are just a few of those ways.
 Both movements corrupt believers from the simplicity of Christ by weaving unbiblical precepts and practices into the fabric of their lives and faith.